 Then tour your gardens, fencerows, and hedges looking for other fragrant or decorative items to include in your aroma jar.
 Look for sturdy stems like these rose hips (below) which will last through the holidays.
 Consider cutting some seed pods, other berries (watch out for white poison ivy berries!), more varieties of fir branches, small pinecones, even nuts!
 I found a black walnut to add – it has a really distinctive aroma.
 My grandmother always prepared black walnut fudge for our Christmas celebration, so adding some cracked pieces of that to my aroma jar triggers some great memories of her. *If your cuttings are wet, let them dry on layers of newspapers overnight.

-Here’s what I collected, all I needed to make four small aroma jars.
-I have my nubs of evergreen branches, some frasier fir and white pine twigs, a few Rose of Sharon seedpods, rose hips, and some honeysuckle berries.
+Here’s what I collected as I figured out how to make potpourri for the holidays using natural elements.
+I gathered enough supplies to make four aroma jars for the holidays.
+I have my nubs of evergreen branches, some Frasier fir and white pine twigs, a few Rose of Sharon seedpods, rose hips, and some honeysuckle berries.

 Use whatever containers you have on hand.
 Raid your summer vase collection, your unused glassware stash, or enlist the recycled food and condiment jars you have stashed away for summer lightning bug hunts.
 Maybe you have some mason jars left over from canning?
 Containers with lids will trap the fresh scent for an even longer time.